 - 15. There is some overlap with the DPA, and they use some of the same concepts and definitions including the definition of direct marketing. - 16.
 If an organisation is sending unsolicited direct marketing by electronic means, or employing someone else to do so on its behalf, it must comply with PECR.
-This includes telephone calls (both live and automated), faxes, emails, text messages and other forms of electronic message.

-- 17. PECR are broader than the DPA in the sense that they apply even if the organisation is not processing any personal data which means they apply even if the organisation does not know the name of the person it is contacting.
+This includes telephone calls (both live and automated), faxes, emails, text messages and other forms of electronic message. - 17.
+PECR are broader than the DPA in the sense that they apply even if the organisation is not processing any personal data which means they apply even if the organisation does not know the name of the person it is contacting.
 Some of the rules also apply to business-to-business marketing, as well as marketing to consumers. - 18.
 Organisations must also comply with PECR if they are making calls or sending texts or emails to generate marketing leads, even if that initial message does not include any sales or promotional material.
 Any calls, texts or emails made for direct marketing purposes are covered. - 19.
 Different rules apply to different types of communication, and also vary depending on whether the marketing is sent to an individual or a company. - 20.
 In very broad terms, an organisation cannot make unsolicited marketing calls to numbers which are registered on the Telephone Preference Service (TPS), or to anyone who has told it that they don't want to receive its calls see the section below on marketing calls for more detail.
-And an organisation cannot generally send texts or emails to individuals without their specific consent see the section below on marketing texts and emails. - 21.
+And an organisation cannot send texts or emails to individuals without their specific consent see the section below on marketing texts and emails. - 21.
 An organisation must always say who it is.
 It also has to provide contact details, so that an individual can make contact if they want to opt out of the marketing.
+Organisations making marketing calls must allow their number (or an alternative contact number) to be displayed to the person receiving the call.